Reefer Madness: The Movie Musical: Accolades

+The film won the 2005 Emmy Award for Music and Lyrics (for "Mary Jane/Mary Lane", written specially for the film, and later incorporated into future stage productions.
+It also received Emmy nominations for Choreography and Make-Up Effects.

 Home media

 Showtime released the DVD on November 9, 2005.
 The DVD includes the original film and an audio commentary by director Fickman with several cast members.
-The DVD case itself also smelled of brownies.
+It was released on Blu-ray on June 30, 2009, including a German-language dub.